alem1105/JBubbleBobble/README.md

 ### Easy things to do
 - [ ] gestire la caduta del player fuori dalla schermata
-- [ ] schermata scegliere livello level editor
+- [x] schermata scegliere livello level editor
 - [ ] sistemare menu
 - [ ] classifica(?) *non so cosa sia*
+- [ ] metodo per il caricamento del metodo successivo

 ### We may or may not do that
 - [ ] livello finale con boss